Kushagra2569/Crypto-Tracker/README.md

 # This Project is live at [Crypto Tracker](https://kushagra2569.github.io/Crypto-Tracker/)

+TODO:
+!Make the Web App responsive
+!Revamp the currency selector for smooth addition of new currencies !Fetch a different api for more data for a realistic graph

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).